buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Entities/IfcLamp.md

 # IfcLamp

-A lamp is an artificial light source such as a light bulb or tube.
+A lamp is an artificial light source such as a light bulb or tube.<!-- end of definition -->

 > HISTORY New entity in IFC4

 { .note}
 >